Female Anna’s Hummingbird & Hatchling – by Elyse Omernick

 How long will this project take?

-The field work will be conducted during the breeding seasons of four consecutive years: 2021-2024, with the possibility of running a fifth survey season, should there be unacceptable gaps in our data.
-Production of the summary Atlas will go beyond 2024.
+The field work will be conducted during the breeding seasons of four consecutive years: 2021-2025.
+Production of the summary Atlas will go beyond 2025.

 Will you survey the county all at once?

 In order to survey the county in a systematic way, a grid system has been overlaid onto topographic maps of Marin County.
 This grid system results in 221 cells, or ‘study blocks’, each of which will eventually be surveyed by one or more volunteers.
-Over four years, the goal is to achieve adequate coverage as defined ahead of time.
-So, the survey will not take place county-wide simultaneously; however, at any given time during the next four breeding seasons, a significant proportion of blocks will be surveyed.
+Over the five years, the goal is to achieve adequate coverage as defined ahead of time.
+So, the survey will not take place county-wide simultaneously; however, at any given time during the 2021-2025 breeding seasons, a significant proportion of blocks will be surveyed.

 Who provides these observations?